teflonjosh/Daily-Quote-Generator/README.md

 ## Acknowledgements

- - Originally a [Codeacademy](www.codeacademy.com) exercize, part of "Building Interactive JavaScript Websites" course
+ - Originally a [Codeacademy](www.codeacademy.com) exercise, part of "Building Interactive JavaScript Websites" course
   - All images/quotes are from Public Domain and referenced on page.

   ##